 - Once the exposed parts dry out considerably, you should put them back in the pots.

 - Water these plants and keep track of their progress over a few weeks.

-Note: After dividing the plants, you might see some of the leaves turning yellow in their respective pots.
+Note: After dividing the plants, you might see some leaves turning yellow in their respective pots.
 It happens because of the plant transplant shock.
 The plants, however, will recover from this shock in a few weeks.

 2. Transplant The Plant

 The next idea is to transplant the plant.
-This is more useful for the plant that has turned root bound and needs a bigger pot in general.
+This is more useful for the plant that has turned root bound and needs a bigger pot.

 As I mentioned, the root-bound process can also lead to this issue in your ZZ plant.
 Of course, it's something you can't avoid in your plant because it happens naturally.
 Therefore, the only thing you can do here is provide a better and wider place for the plant.

 So, here's how you can achieve this thing with the help of transplanting the plant -

 - Remove the plant from the pot.

 - Try to remove the dirt attached to the rhizome and roots.